 Clear away clutter.
 Consider this a way to get a jump on packing for your move.
 Box up your family photos, knickknacks, books, kid’s artwork on the fridge, extra appliances on the counters, and that mountain of hair products on your bathroom vanity.
 It will be worth the cost of a storage unit if your home appears less cluttered and brings top dollar from a home buyer.

 Paint one room.
-Real estate agents often suggest to paint the entryway, kitchen or master bedroom because those are the rooms buyers pay the most attention to.
+Real estate agents often suggest painting the entryway, kitchen, or primary bedroom because those are the rooms buyers pay the most attention to.
 Making those rooms shine will help improve the perception of the entire home.

 Clean.
 This is more than a weekly clean or a special occasion clean.
 This is a “top-to-bottom, left-to-right so nothing is overlooked” clean.
 Move furniture and appliances.
 Clean it all.

 Stage and depersonalize the right rooms.
 This goes along with painting the right rooms (No. 3).
-The most important rooms to stage and depersonalize are, in order, a living room, kitchen, master bedroom, dining room, bathroom, child’s room and guest room.
+The most important rooms to stage and depersonalize are, in order, a living room, kitchen, primary bedroom, dining room, bathroom, child’s room, and guest room.